What is the purpose of sheet metal enclosures?

 The purpose is to protect critical parts of components from exposure.
 Wires, parts, and components often need to be shielded from exposure to human contact, moisture, heat, dust, contaminants, or electrical currents.
 However, it can also be the case that the critical components must be stopped from coming into contact with the environment or with other parts of a machine.

-The most common way to protect these critical elements is to house them in a sheet metal enclosure, providing a secure view of the components.
+The most common way to protect these critical elements is to house them in a sheet metal enclosure, providing a secure case view of the components.
 Sheet metal enclosures are used because metal is durable, malleable, and can be fabricated in several different shapes.
 Different types of metals have a wide spectrum of properties, so designers can fabricate sheet metal enclosures for an array of purposes.

 Explore sheet metal enclosure design solutions from Dassault Systèmes